 Silver has been in a bear market since April 2011.

-Summary: The bear market must be assumed to remain intact while price remains within the bear market channel.
+Summary: There is still not enough confirmation of a trend change for Silver from bear to bull.
+With some adjustment, the third bearish wave count is still viable.
+The bear market must be assumed to remain intact while price remains within the bear market channel.

 From an Elliott wave perspective, there are still at least three possible wave counts for Silver at the weekly chart level, and at the daily chart level multiple possibilities remain viable.
 Unfortunately, at this time the Elliott wave picture is unclear for Silver and probably will remain so for some time.
 Regular technical analysis should be used to determine which wave count is most likely.

 New updates to this analysis are in bold.

 This first wave count sees a 5-3-5 complete downwards for primary waves 1, 2 and 3.

 The channel (maroon) drawn about this downwards movement is drawn using Elliott’s first technique.
 Draw the first trend line from the lows labelled primary waves 1 to 3, then place a parallel copy on the high of primary wave 2.
 Primary wave 4 may find resistance at the upper edge of the channel.